MetaKingDedede/MThesis-Code/README.md

 # MThesis-Code
 Rmd files for Master Thesis

-Scraping and Cleaning = Code used for data collection and data scraping
+Scraping and Cleaning.Rmd = Code used for data collection and data scraping

-Steam = code used to analyse the dataset created in the Scraping and Cleaning RMD
+Steam.Rmd = code used to analyse the dataset created in the Scraping and Cleaning RMD

 playtracker_owners.Rda = scraped data from PlayTracker.net